ryan-bulger/Monet-GAN/README.md

 ---

-**Note: I could not save the monet-gan.ipynb to GitHub after it had been fully ran because the file was too big.
-Please download the  pdf file Monet-GAN.pdf to see the entire report in its original format.**
+**Note: I could not save the monet-gan.ipynb to GitHub after it had been fully ran because the file was too big, so the monet-gan.ipynb only contains code without the visualizations.
+Please download the pdf file Monet-GAN.pdf to view the entire report in its original format with visualizations .**